microsoft/powerbi-visuals-utils-dataviewutils/docs/api/data-role-helper.md

 import DataViewValueColumnGroup = powerbi.DataViewValueColumnGroup;
 import DataRoleHelper = powerbi.extensibility.utils.dataview.DataRoleHelper;

-// This object is actually part of the dataView object. let columnGroup: DataViewValueColumnGroup[] = [{
+// This object is actually a part of the dataView object. let columnGroup: DataViewValueColumnGroup[] = [{
     values: [
         {